-In order to facilitate the practical implementation of the measures at the site, around the site and at the network level, two matrices are elaborated as a part of these guidelines - Management Measures Matrix and Time Management Matrix.
-These are to be found as Annex 1 and Annex 2 to the present document.
+In order to facilitate the practical implementation of the measures at the site, around the site and at the network level, two matrices are elaborated as a part of these guidelines - Management Measures Matrix (Annex 2) and Time Management Matrix (Annex 3).

-5.5 Monitoring and review of the implementation of measures
+5. Monitoring and review of the measures' implementation

-5.5.1 Monitoring guidelines and requirements
+5.1 Monitoring guidelines and requirements

-Long-term biodiversity conservation monitoring should be carried out on three inter-related levels:
+The long-term biodiversity conservation monitoring should be carried out on three inter-related levels:

-Baseline monitoring of key biodiversity indicator elements
+- Baseline monitoring of key biodiversity indicator elements